nithishkgnani/Linux-Tips-and-Tricks/linux-solutions-collection.md

 `uname -r`

-## Terminal commands for simple tasks
+## Terminal commands for doing various tasks

 * To make files like .bin file into executable.
 `chmod +x filename.extention`